Lisa-Ho/small-data-projects/README.md

 ### 04/2023 Artificial grass

 A few weeks ago, I read an article about an increase in number of households replacing their lawns with artificial grass.
 I was wondering how sellers are promoting artificial grass and manually scraped some websites.
-Good projects to get back to some NLP analysis and always wanted to create a histogram that shows text instead of bars.
+Good project to get back to some NLP and text analysis.
+And I've always wanted to create a histogram that shows text instead of bars.

 [Full code](https://github.com/Lisa-Ho/small-data-projects/blob/main/2023/2304-artificial-grass/artificial-grass-marketing.ipynb)